-For all RAVEN updates, activities and articles related to climate change and renewable energy, click here.
+For all RAVEN updates, activities and articles related to climate change and energy options, click here.

 Everyone involved in the RAVEN project wants New Brunswick to transition to a green (sustainable, low-carbon) economy.
 We are interested in how this can happen in rural communities in the province.